 In March 2010, Ramsay Health Care purchased a 57% interest in Group Proclif SAS (Proclif), a leading private hospital operator based in France.
 Proclif changed its name to Ramsay Santé.
 This was the start of several acquisitions in France.
-Ramsay Santé currently has 40 hospitals in France.
-In June 2014, Ramsay Health Care announced its conditional acquisition of a controlling interest in Générale de Santé (GdS).
-The acquisition is expected to be completed in late September 2014.
+In October 2014, Ramsay Health Care completed its acquisition of a controlling interest in Générale de Santé (GdS).
 GdS is a leading operator of private hospitals in France comprising 75 facilities (including 61 hospitals) in the fields of medicine, surgery, obstetrics and rehabilitation.
-The addition of GdS will bring Ramsay's total portfolio in France to 115 facilities (including 101 hospitals), making it the largest private hospital operator in France.
+The addition of GdS brings Ramsay's total portfolio in France to 115 facilities (including 101 hospitals), making it the largest private hospital operator in France.
+The merger of Ramsay Santé and GdS (the new merged entity is now known as Ramsay Générale de Santé) was finalised on 1 July 2015 and integration is currently underway.
+This newly merged entity is in the process of acquiring nine hospitals in Lille.
+The acquisition is subject to regulatory approvals and completion is expected later this calendar year.

 In July 2013, Ramsay Health Care entered into a Joint Venture arrangement with Malaysian multinational conglomerate Sime Darby Berhad.
-The new joint venture combines Sime Darby's portfolio of healthcare assets in Malaysia (three hospitals and a nursing and health sciences college) with Ramsay's three Indonesian hospitals, under a new jointly owned company, Ramsay Sime Darby Health Care Sdn Bhd.
-The deal marks Ramsay's first step into Asia since acquiring its Indonesian hospitals in 2005.
-The new joint venture is expected to provide a platform for further acquisition in the Asian health care sector.
+The joint venture combined Sime Darby's portfolio of health care assets in Malaysia (three hospitals and a nursing and health sciences college) with Ramsay's three Indonesian hospitals, under a jointly owned company, Ramsay Sime Darby Health Care Sdn Bhd (RSD).
+RSD has recently signed an agreement with Chinese health care company, Jinxin, to jointly operate five hospitals in the city of Chengdu, China.
+The agreement with Jinxin is subject to the satisfaction of conditions.